Ábel Ságodi

 Feb 11, 2026 New preprint out on Universal Approximation Theorems for Dynamical Systems!

-Dec 22, 2025 Our abstract Dynamical archetype analysis: Autonomous computation has been accepted as a poster at COSYNE 2026!
+Dec 22, 2025 Arthur Liang’s abstract Symmetry-Regularized Learning of Continuous Attractor Dynamics has been accepted as a poster at COSYNE 2026!
+Congrats Arthur!

 selected publications